 - Always choose the wetsuit

 The water you’re rafting on used to be snow.
-Even on warm sunny days, the water in the Rocky Mountains is freezing and it’ll be splashing you as you paddle down the river.
+Even on warm sunny days, the water in the Rocky Mountains is cold and it’ll be splashing you as you paddle down the river.
 Your wetsuit will keep you sufficiently warm while making you look like a superhero.
-If you don’t believe us, ask your guide.
+If you don’t believe us, just ask your guide.